conan-io/docs/extending/custom_build_helper.rst

             waf.configure()
             waf.build()

-If you want more detailed information on how to integrate you own build system in Conan, please `check this blog-post about that topic <https://waf.io/>`_.
+As you can see in the ``conanfile.py`` we also are requiring the build tool and a generator for that build tool.
+If you want more detailed information on how to integrate your own build system in Conan, please `check this blog-post about that topic <https://waf.io/>`_.